Psychological Development & Life Cycle

 Awareness and development of a gay, lesbian, or bisexual (GLB) identity is not a single event, but a process, usually a lifelong process that parallels one’s development as a person.
 Coming out to oneself encompasses events such as awareness of a first same-sex attraction or crush, first same-sex kiss, feelings of being “different” from peers as a child or adolescent, self-questioning (“Am I gay?”), the first experience of going to a social event (e.g., a gay dance a gay bar, or a gay pride parade), self-labeling (“I am gay”), and many other events in a person’s life.

 Coming out often starts in young adulthood, but can begin at any age or stage of life.
 Acknowledging, acting on, and integrating same-sex feelings into one’s identity can be an exhilarating and terrifying process.
 Coming out can be accompanied by mood swings and impulsivity, much like a second adolescence, and might lead to an erroneous diagnosis of borderline personality disorder by an uninformed clinician.
-Cass (1979, 1984) has described stages of homosexual identity formation which could be considered stages of coming out: Identity Confusion, Comparison, Tolerance, Acceptance, Pride, and Synthesis.
+Cass (1979, 1984) has described stages of coming out: Identity Confusion, Comparison, Tolerance, Acceptance, Pride, and Synthesis.
 While this provides some helpful framework, it must be noted that the process of coming out is often not linear, and individual gay people may not fit neatly into such models.

 From Drescher (2004)

 GLB people have internalized societal views of homosexuality (internalized homophobia, heterosexism), and often retain biased thinking and stereotypes about gay people (and by extension, themselves) even after they have apparently become comfortable with their identity.
 New situations and relationships can bring out these retained views, sometimes precipitating an identity crisis but also allowing for the possibility of further growth and maturity.
 Drescher (1998) describes a gay male patient who came into treatment after his ten-year relationship had ended.
 The patient was a middle-aged man who had long felt comfortable with his gay identity.
 Yet when the relationship ended, he had the thought that it was because “gay relationships can’t last.”
 The end of this relationship had called into question any future relationships, and indeed his whole identity.
-He felt paralyzed and unable to do the practical things needed to sell the house he and his ex-partner had purchased together.
-When he became aware of how his internalized homophobia emerged around the breakup, the patient was able to sell his house and move forward.
+He felt paralyzed and unable to do the practical things needed to move on from the relationship.
+When he became aware of how his internalized homophobia emerged around the breakup, the patient was able to sell the house he and his ex-partner had owned together and to move forward

 It has been generally believed that women come out to themselves at later ages then men, although the early literature did not support this (Barber 2000).
 More recent literature has shown that gender differences may exist, although not as simplistically as predicted.
 Savin-Williams & Diamond (2000) found in a group of sexual minority youth that men and women became aware of same-sex attraction at about the same age.
 Men were more likely to follow a “sex first” trajectory of having a sexual experience with another man and then self-labeling as gay.
 Women were more likely to follow a “label first” process of identifying as gay and then having a sexual experience with another woman.
 Some gender differences in coming out may be attributable to lesbian invisibility.
 Other potential factors are societal encouragement of men to express and women to suppress their sexual feelings, and differences in male and female sexuality in general.
 Additionally, there is known to be greater societal condemnation of cross-gender behavior in boys than girls, so that boys with cross-gender interests might be confronted by their difference at an earlier age than girls.